manukumar07/VidZone---Youtube-clone-/README.md

 VidZone
-VidZone is a YouTube clone application that utilizes the YouTube Data API via RapidAPI to provide users with a video browsing and search experience.
-Built with React and Tailwind CSS, this application offers a modern and responsive interface similar to YouTube.
+VidZone is a YouTube clone application that utilizes the YouTube Data API via RapidAPI to provide users with a video browsing and search experience.this application offers a modern and responsive interface similar to YouTube.

 ### Features
 Search Videos: Search for videos using keywords.